aesara-devs/aesara/doc/extending/creating_a_c_op.rst

             return Apply(self, [x, y], [output_var])

-And the following is the C implementation of the op, defined in an external C file named vectorTimesVector.c :
+And the following is the C implementation of the :class:`Op`, defined in an external C file named ``vectorTimesVector.c``:

 .. code-block:: c